SatyamNaik009/hotel/README.md

 Backend Setup (Java with Spring Boot):

 Clone the Repository:
-Clone the repository from your version control system (e.g., GitLab, GitHub).
+Clone the repository from GitHub.

 Import Backend Project:
 Open your IDE and import the backend project as a Maven project.